 Joss Whedon about Avengers AoU($316m)

-All problematic, stressful and frustrating productions with mostly underwhelming results ,despite the abundance of finance .
+All problematic, stressful and frustrating productions with mostly underwhelming results ,despite abundance of finance .

-These weren’t as a result of incompetent directors, if you know their previous films you know capability was not the issue.
+These weren’t as a result of incompetent directors, if you know their earlier films you know ability was not the issue.